ashleychontos/pySYD/docs/cli/help.rst

  - :ref:`sampling <cli/help/mc>`
  - :ref:`parallel processing <cli/help/pp>`

-As you are navigating this webpage, keep in mind that we have a special :ref:`cli/glossary` for our CLI options.
+As you are navigating this webpage, keep in mind that we have a special :ref:`glossary<cli/glossary>` for all our command-line options.

 .. _cli/help/high: